by Tommy Hough

 As Democrats and environmentalists, we're not opposed to institutions or the potential for collective goals among communities.
 There is significant strength there.
 But we also recognize having quality leadership on multi-jurisdictional boards sometimes means having to first win majorities in communities where leaders don't share our vision of a cleaner, greener, more livable San Diego County.

-While the SANDAG plan does call for additional transit frequency along existing lines, the measure doesn't guarantee funding for Youth Opportunity transit passes, nor does it reduce already high point-to-point fees for the MTS Trolley or bus service.
+While the SANDAG plan calls for additional transit frequency along existing lines, the measure doesn't guarantee funding for things like Youth Opportunity transit passes, nor does it reduce already high point-to-point fees for the MTS Trolley or bus service.
 The trolley is an excellent means of public transportation and increased trolley frequency is a welcome step, but the high cost of utilizing this transit resource (beyond a day pass) is as much of a deterrent as the limited scope of the existing trolley rail network in San Diego County.

-In addition, the SANDAG plan, however well-intentioned and exhaustive it may be, doesn't have a mechanism to link funding with projects that meaningfully reduce greenhouse gas emissions to meet state targets, or the city of San Diego's climate action plan.
+In addition, the SANDAG plan, however well-intentioned and exhaustive it may be, doesn't have a mechanism to link funding with projects that meaningfully reduce greenhouse gas emissions to meet state targets, or the city of San Diego's Climate Action Plan.
 It also doesn't contain targets for reductions in vehicle trips, which similarly helps achieve greenhouse gas emission reduction goals.

-On a related note, the SANDAG plan fails to fund storm water or water infrastructure projects – something that could be addressed given the price tag and the kind of capital projects being proposed – and it fails to provide the minimum funding needed for conservation of the county's remianing open space.
+On a related note, the SANDAG plan fails to fund storm water or water infrastructure projects – something that could be addressed given the price tag and the kind of capital projects being proposed – and fails to provide the minimum funding needed for conservation of the county's remaining open space.
 Any walk, ride or drive through the Otay Lakes area of Chula Vista or along the 56 corridor from Black Mountain to the coast demonstrates the rate at which open space across the county is rapidly vanishing and succumbing to development, further isolating protected areas like the Otay Mountains or Los Peñasquitos Canyon Preserve as disconnected "islands of conservation."